Random-typ/packs/packs/000000003/readme.txt

 This pack is just for testing.
-It should't not be installed
+It should not be installed